Skip to main content

 Configuration Process

-The SAML configuration process consists of the following steps: image
+The SSO configuration process consists of the following steps, regardless of whether you choose SAML or OIDC: image

 Step 1: Verify Email Domain